 The applicant shall be photographed and fingerprinted by the Police Department for the purpose of completing a criminal background check and producing photo identification.
 The fingerprinted shall be in compliance with Chapter 127 of these General Bylaws.

 If operating a motor vehicle: the year, make, model, motor number, registration number, state of registration, vehicle's owner and address.

 Upon receipt of the application, the Chief of Police shall investigate the applicant's reputation as to morals and integrity.

-Such license when issued shall contain the signature of the Chief of Police or of the Board of Selectmen and shall show the name, address, and photograph of said licensee, the date of issuance and the length of time the same shall be operative, as well as the license number.
+Such license when issued shall contain the signature of the Chief of Police or of the Select Board and shall show the name, address, and photograph of said licensee, the date of issuance and the length of time the same shall be operative, as well as the license number.
 The Police Department shall keep a record of all licenses issued for a period of six years.
 Solicitors and canvassers when engaged in the business of soliciting or canvassing, shall be required to display an identifying badge issued by the Police Department, by wearing said badge on an outer garment.
 Each licensee is required to possess an individual license.